amirrezavelae/amirrezavelae.github.io/_pages/about.md

         <i class="fas fa-chess-knight" style="color:#2c3e50;"></i>
         <h3>♟️ Chess</h3>
         <p>
-          I enjoy playing chess.
-If you'd like to play with a beginner, feel free to connect:
+        I like to play chess, so if you want to play with a beginner, don't hesitate to contact me:
-          <a href="https://link.chess.com/friend/SiXm6d" target="_blank">Chess.com</a>
+        <a href="https://link.chess.com/friend/SiXm6d" target="_blank" style="color: blue; text-decoration: underline;">Chess.com</a>.
         </p>
       </div>